 The Kentucky Interscholastic Cycling League will provide all the NICA risk management and best practice training you’ll need to jump right in and start coaching a team.
-Seminars called Leaders’ Summits and Ride Leader Training are held throughout the year, including online webinars and annual retreats.
+Seminars called Leaders’ Summits and Ride Leader Training are held throughout the year, including online webinars, On The Bike (OTB) skills clinics and annual retreats.

 How do I get started?